The Ninja Warriors (1987 video game)

-is a side-scrolling beat 'em up video game developed and released by Taito in 1987.
+is a 1987 beat 'em up video game developed and published by Taito for arcades.
 The original arcade game situated one display in between projected images of two other displays, creating the appearance of a triple-wide screen.
-Ports were released for home systems including the Amiga, Atari ST, ZX Spectrum, Commodore 64, Amstrad CPC, PC Engine, and Sega Mega-CD.
+Ports were released for home systems including the Amiga, Atari ST, ZX Spectrum, Commodore 64, Amstrad CPC, PC Engine, and Mega-CD.

-A sequel with the same name, The Ninja Warriors, was developed by Natsume and released in 1994, followed by its enhanced remaster The Ninja Saviors: Return of the Warriors released in 2019.
+A sequel with the same name was developed by Natsume Co., Ltd. and released in 1994, followed by the enhanced remaster The Ninja Saviors: Return of the Warriors in 2019.

 Gameplay

 The Ninja Warriors presents side-scrolling hand-to-hand combat.
 Players take control of Kunoichi (player 1) or Ninja (player 2) and fight wave after wave of Banglar forces across six levels.
 Button 1 attacks with a short-range kunai slash, while button 2 fires long-range shurikens that are limited in supply.

 Plot

 The game is set in a dystopian future where Banglar, the President of the United States in 1993, has declared martial law nationwide.
 A group of anarchist scientists led by Mulk decide that it is time to revolt against the government.
 Knowing full well that fighting the military themselves would be suicidal, the scientists create two powerful androids to carry out the mission for them.
 The robots, code-named "Kunoichi" (red female) and "Ninja" (blue male), are sent by the scientists to end Banglar's tyranny once and for all.